compasscode/site/README.md

 ---

-Pull requests are greatly appreciated, and feel free to leave/comment on issues on the [issue tracker](https://github.com/programdothouse/site/issues), or, if they relate to the program.house project editor, on [the editor issue tracker](https://github.com/programdothouse/editor/issues).
+Pull requests are greatly appreciated, and feel free to leave/comment on issues on the [issue tracker](https://github.com/compasscode/site/issues), or, if they relate to the project editor, on [the editor issue tracker](https://github.com/compasscode/editor/issues).